UNIGIS-Salzburg/Opt_AppDev-R/README.md

 #### Rewrite: Chapter 7: Read and write data
 Although, I made a few changes already using httr2 instead of httr.
 There are a lot of neat functions, we could show the students and make them familiar with other examples. (for an introduction how it may look like, see "example_introduction_packages" directory. (examples will be increased in the future.))

-#### Chapter 10: Spatial Data Structures
+## Chapter 10: Spatial Data Structures
-This chapter delves into the foundational concepts of spatial data structures.
-It distinguishes between traditional and spatial data structures, introduces vector and raster data structures, and demonstrates how to represent these structures in R using packages like **sf** and **terra**.
-Advanced topics include spatial indexing and topological relationships.
+this digs deep into spatial data structures, laying the groundwork for understanding the basics and more.
+It distinguishes between traditional and spatial data structures, exploring vector and raster data structures in detail.
+The chapter demonstrates how to represent these structures in R using the sf and terra packages as well as in theory, providing a hands-on approach to learning and ventures into advanced topics such as spatial indexing and understanding topological relationships, ensuring a comprehensive grasp of the subject matter.

-#### Chapter 11: Spatial Data Wrangling
+## Chapter 11: Spatial Data Wrangling
-Chapter 11 emphasizes the importance of spatial data wrangling.
-It covers spatial aggregation, coordinate transformations, raster resampling, and data merging.
-The chapter also addresses challenges like handling missing data and spatial data cleaning.
-Practical exercises and a comprehensive case study ensure students can apply the techniques learned.
+underscores the crucial role of spatial data wrangling in geoinformatics.
+It navigates through various aspects such as spatial aggregation, coordinate transformations, raster resampling, and data merging.
+The chapter addresses common challenges encountered in spatial data wrangling, including handling missing data and cleaning spatial data.
+Practical exercises and a comprehensive case study are integrated to ensure students can apply the learned techniques effectively, bridging the gap between theory and practice.

-#### Chapter 12: Spatial Data Manipulation
+## Chapter 12: Spatial Data Manipulation and (Advanced Spatial Statistics?)
-In this chapter, the distinction between data wrangling and data manipulation in the spatial context is highlighted.
-It covers filtering spatial data, spatial joins, geometric operations, and raster operations.
-The chapter also provides a comparative analysis of different spatial packages, ensuring students understand the strengths and weaknesses of each tools they heard of so far.
-And why it changes (R ecosystem vs. other ecosystems in Open Source land like Python).
+This chapter delves deeper, in the nuances between data wrangling and data manipulation in the spatial context.
+It covers a range of topics from filtering spatial data, performing spatial joins, executing geometric and raster operations, to exploring advanced spatial statistics with **spatstat**.
+The chapter could also provide insights into point pattern analysis, spatial clustering, and nearest neighbor analysis, offering a rounded perspective on spatial data manipulation and its statistical implications.
+Additionally, a comparative analysis of different spatial packages is included, allowing students to discern the strengths and weaknesses of each tool within the R ecosystem and in comparison to other open-source ecosystems like Python and computation via compiler...)
+(We could of course easily branch of the Spatial Statistics into an additional Chapter..
+But I think the basics would be very beneficial.)

 ### Chapters to debate or just quick ideas:
 #### Chapter X: "ChatGPT and R":